Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Numerical Experiments

-Next, we are interested in examining how the implied basestock thresholds evolve as each algorithm progresses for a fixed $w$.
-The thresholds of AC and PG are selected as the actions with highest probabilities for state $r=0$ and the thresholds of SPAR and QL correspond to the greedy policy with respect to the value function and state-action value function approximations. \Cref{fig.numerical.bs} shows the convergence of approximate threshold levels $ \bar{l}^k $ as well as the optimal levels $ l $ in the first five decision periods for the \texttt{Medium} instance.
-The thresholds generated by S-AC are seen to quickly converge to the optimal ones in all periods.
+Next, we are interested in examining how the implied replenish-up-to thresholds evolve as each algorithm progresses.
+The thresholds of AC and PG are selected as the actions with highest probabilities for state $r=0$ and the thresholds of SPAR and QL correspond to the greedy policy with respect to the value function and state-action value function approximations.
+In this part, we take three problem instances as examples, whose storage capacities are all $R_\textnormal{max}=60$, and exogenous information spaces are $|\mathcal{W}|=9$, $|\mathcal{W}|=12$ and $|\mathcal{W}|=15$ respectively.
+Figures~\ref{fig.numerical.bs.w9r60} to \ref{fig.numerical.bs.w15r60} show the convergence of approximate replenish-up-to threshold levels $\bar{l}^{\textnormal{rep},k}$ as well as the optimal levels $l^{\textnormal{rep}}$ (denoted ``Exact'' in the plots) for three different exogenous information states $w_0$ at period $t=0$ for the selected problem instances.

+We see that the thresholds generated by S-AC quickly converge to the optimal ones in all instances.
 Due to the smoothing step of S-AC, the convergence is also observed to be relatively stable.
-On the other hand, the thresholds of AC, PG and QL tend to either have large gaps to the optimal thresholds or converge in a noisy manner.
+On the other hand, the thresholds of AC, PG, QL, and SPAR tend to either have large gaps to the optimal thresholds or converge in a noisy manner.
+Stability of the basestock thresholds is particularly useful if S-AC is to be used in an online manner in practice, where drastic changes in the policy from one time period to the next (as observed in the competing algorithms) would be impractical.
 These results attest to the value of utilizing the structural properties of the policy and value function.

-From the results above, particularly Figure \ref{fig.numerical.comparison2}, SPAR seems most competitive with S-AC.
-To further investigate the seemingly more stable convergence of the policies generated by S-AC versus SPAR in Figure \ref{fig.numerical.bs}, we construct the 99\% confidence intervals of their values $ \kappa^k $ by running each algorithm 20 times with different initial seeds; the results are shown in \Cref{fig.numerical.CI}.
-This confirms that the behavior observed in Figure \ref{fig.numerical.bs} indeed translates to policies whose implemented value is also more stable, especially in early iterations.